-One point worth noting is that if your family income exceeds the threshold but your individual income (for MLS purposes) is $20,896 or less, you’re not required to pay the MLS.
+One point worth noting is that if your family taxable income exceeds the threshold but your individual taxable income (for MLS purposes) is $20,896 or less, you’re not required to pay the MLS.

 Extras cover, also known as general treatment or ancillary cover, is not the same as private hospital cover.
 This is a cover that can be purchased either on its own or in conjunction with hospital cover; it includes services like dental, chiropractic, optical, physiotherapy and other specialist treatments.